Hayseed (2023 film): Production

 Kathryn Morris has signed on to the ensemble independent film Hayseed ... from first-time writer-director Travis Burgess.
 Michael V. Brown and Eric Cotti serve as producers.
 Set in a small town in Michigan, the film follows the investigation of a church congregation after their reverend is found dead.

 Release

 The film had its World Premiere at the Derby Film Festival in Derbyshire, England.
-Hayseed played its US Premiere at the Another Hole In The Head Film Festival, a prestigious genre festival run by SF IndieFest in San Francisco, CA.
+Hayseed played its US Premiere at the Another Hole In The Head Film Festival, a prestigious genre festival run by SF IndieFest in San Francisco, California.

 Recognition and accolades

 In 2023, the cast was recognized by Hell's Half Mile Film & Music Festival with two nominations, including 'Best Ensemble' and 'Best Lead Performance'.
 At the Chain NYC Film Festival, Travis Burgess won the jury award for "Best Writer" for the film's screenplay.

 On Saturday, April 15, 2023, Hayseed played its Michigan Premiere as the closing-night film of the Capital City Film Festival.
 After selling out a 250-seat theater, the festival added a simulcast screening, which also sold out.
 The Lansing State Journal said the film is "a neatly layered mystery, encased in small-town charm".

 In August 2023, at the Macon Film Festival, Hayseed was again twice programmed, playing once at the historic Douglass Theatre and again at the Theatre Macon.

 Before production, the script was recognized by several prominent festivals, including the Flickers: Rhode Island International Film Festival, which the script placed as an Award Finalist.
 Hayseed placed as a Semi-Finalist in the highly competitive Atlanta Film Festival screenplay competition.

 Out of 13,175 submissions, Hayseed placed in the top percent at the Austin Film Festival in the "Drama Feature" category in one of the US's toughest screenplay competitions.